• Fireworks explode over Sydney Harbour Bridge to mark the New Year in Sydney, Australia, January 1, 2026. REUTERS / Hollie Adams

 Berliners celebrate in snow

 Tourists and Berliners marked the end of 2025 by taking selfies and making snowmen in front of the German capital's cathedral and the Brandenburg Gate.
-The Berlin TV Tower was almost invisible thanks to the falling flakes and fog.
+The Berlin TV Tower was almost invisible amid falling snow and fog.

 Additional security in New York

-Police in New York City will have additional anti-terrorism measures at the Times Square ball drop, with “mobile screening teams”.
-This is not in response to a specific threat, according to NYPD Commissioner Jessica Tisch.
-After the ball drops, it will rise again, sparkling in red, white and blue to mark the US's upcoming 250th birthday.
+Police in New York City had additional anti-terrorism measures at the Times Square ball drop, with “mobile screening teams”.
+The measure was not in response to a specific threat, according to NYPD commissioner Jessica Tisch.
+After the ball dropped, it rose again, sparkling in red, white and blue to mark the US's coming 250th birthday.

 Zohran Mamdani will take office as New York City mayor at the start of 2026.
-Two swearing-in ceremonies are planned, starting with a private ceremonial event around midnight in an old subway station.
+Two swearing-in ceremonies are planned, beginning with a private event around midnight in a former subway station.

 With agencies